DavideMorgante/DavideMorgante/README.md

 Hi, I'm Davide Morgante, a trained theoretical physicist with a passion for programming and data science.
 Welcome to my GitHub page!

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning machine learning fundamentals
+- 🌱 I’m currently studying machine learning fundamentals
 - 💬 Ask me about quantum gravity, mathematics, string theory
 - 📫 How to reach me: davide.morgante96@gmail.com